 MISLEADING MESSAGES

-Climate Policy Makes and Energy Prices Higher
+Climate Policy Makes Petrol and Energy Prices Higher

 This one gets trotted out every time any government even attempts to pass climate policy, and it works because most people—reporters included—don’t actually know how the price at the pump or residential energy prices are set.
 But it’s not that complicated!
 In fact, the U.S. Department of Energy even has a very handy, simple graphic explaining it (see below).
 The biggest determinant here is the price of crude oil.
 Ultimately, robust climate policy would make this go down.
 It could increase prices in the meantime; the American Petroleum Institute has tried to claim, for example, that a move to pause leasing for oil and gas exploration on federal land led to a higher price at the pump.
 At the time, in 2022, it was far more likely that price fluctuations were being caused first by the threat of Putin invading Ukraine and then by the invasion itself.
 It’s important to note here that, despite industry claims to the contrary, the commodity price per barrel of oil does not typically map to actual supply and demand, but rather to perceived changes to that supply and demand and how commodity traders are feeling about them.